jeremymiller00/learning-map/README.md

 # learning-map
 My path to continual data science improvement.

-An application for viewing and interacting with my Data Scientist Learning Map.
+An cli application for viewing and interacting with my Data Scientist Learning Map.
 The Learning Map represents books, tutorials, courses to develop my data science competencies.
+The application uses Python, Typer, and Sqlite3.

 ## Competencies:
 1. Machine Learning